What to do if…

 Important note

-This guide is general information, not legal or professional advice.
-Device options vary by model and software version, and some data cannot be recovered after a reset.
-When in doubt, don’t wipe the device and focus on preserving access to your accounts and exporting a few critical items.
+This guide is general information, not legal, technical, financial, or professional advice.
+Device options vary by model, software version, account settings, carrier, and repair or trade-in process, and some data may not be recoverable after a reset.